Ianieee36/Project2_SC/README.md

 - Add students and courses
 - Enroll or drop courses
 - View student course list
-- Save and load data from files
+- Search for courses they want to enroll in

 ## How to Run
-Open the project in NetBeans 23 with JDK 21, then run the `AUTCourseSelectionSystem.java` file.
+Open the project in NetBeans 23 with JDK 21, then run the `AUT.java` under the package of `app` file.